Seventeen (South Korean band): 2017–2020: Teen, Age, Japanese debut and An Ode

-2019: You Made My Dawn, second world tour, and An Ode

 Seventeen released their sixth EP You Made My Dawn on January 21, 2019.
-The lead single "Home" won ten trophies on weekly music shows: two triple crowns (achieving three consecutive wins on any one weekly music show) and a grand slam (winning trophies on Music Bank, Inkigayo, M Countdown, Show!
-Music Core, and Show Champion in a single promotion period).
-On May 29, Seventeen released their first Japanese single, "Happy Ending", which peaked at number one on the Oricon Daily Singles Chart and was certified platinum by the Recording Industry Association of Japan (RIAJ).
-On June 24, Seventeen announced their world tour Ode To You, with stops in Asia, North America, and Europe.
-The last leg of the tour was cancelled due to the COVID-19 pandemic in 2020.
-Seventeen released the digital single "Hit" on August 5, ahead of their upcoming third studio album An Ode on September 16.
+The lead single "Home" won ten trophies on weekly music shows, including at least one win on each program.
+On May 29, Seventeen released their first Japanese single album, "Happy Ending", which peaked at number one on the Oricon Daily Singles Chart and was certified platinum by the Recording Industry Association of Japan (RIAJ).
+On June 24, Seventeen announced the Ode to You World Tour, with stops in Asia, North America, and Europe, although the last leg of the tour was cancelled due to the COVID-19 pandemic in 2020.
+Seventeen released the digital single "Hit" on August 5, ahead of their third studio album An Ode on September 16.
 The album sold 700,000 copies in its first week and won the group their first Daesang (grand prize) for Album of the Year.
 It was also named the best K-pop album of the year by Billboard.

-2020: International recognition, Heng:garæ, and Semicolon
+2020–2021: Contract renewal and "Power of Love" project

-On April 1, 2020, Seventeen released their second Japanese single "Fallin' Flower", which debuted atop on the Oricon Daily Singles Chart and sold more than 400,000 copies in its first week, securing first place on Billboard Japan Hot 100 Chart.

-On May 13, Seventeen released the first installment of Hit The Road, a documentary series on their YouTube channel that follows the group behind the scenes during their Ode to You tour.
+On April 1, 2020, Seventeen released their second Japanese single "Fallin' Flower", which debuted atop on the Oricon Daily Singles Chart and sold more than 400,000 copies in its first week, securing first place on the Billboard Japan Hot 100 Chart.
+On May 13, Seventeen released the first installment of Hit The Road, a documentary series on their YouTube channel following the group behind the scenes of their Ode to You tour.

 On June 22, Seventeen released their seventh EP, Heng:garæ.
 It sold one million copies in under one week, making Seventeen official "million sellers" and earning them certifications from both the Hanteo and Gaon charts.
-The album also charted well globally, reaching number one on iTunes Top Albums charts in 27 regions around the world.
-On July 7, Heng:garæ charted at number one on the Oricon Weekly Album Chart for a second week, making Seventeen the first international male artist to do so since the Backstreet Boys over 12 years ago.

-On September 9, Seventeen released their second Japanese EP, 24H.
-They were the third group ever to reach number one on the Oricon Weekly Album Chart with four consecutive albums, a feat last achieved in 1977 by Scottish pop rock band Bay City Rollers.
-On October 9, 24H was certified platinum by the RIAJ for selling over 250,000 copies.
+It charted at number one on the Oricon Weekly Album Chart for a second week, making Seventeen the first international male artist to do so since the Backstreet Boys over 12 years ago.
+On September 9, Seventeen released their second Japanese EP, 24H, becoming the third group ever to reach number one on the Oricon Weekly Album Chart with four consecutive albums, a feat last achieved in 1977 by Scottish pop rock band Bay City Rollers.
+24H was later certified platinum by the RIAJ for selling over 250,000 copies.
+On October 19, Seventeen released their tenth EP, Semicolon, marketed as a "special album" with lead single "Home;Run".
+To promote the single, the group made their US television debut with a performance of "Home;Run" on CBS' The Late Late Show with James Corden.

-On October 19, Seventeen released their second special album Semicolon with lead single "Home;Run".
-The album made headlines before its release after it was reported that more than one million copies had been sold in pre-orders alone, the second of the group's albums to reach the one-million mark.